- Welcome to the Spring Term 2024

-- The value for this half term is Responsibility (Summer 1)
+- The value for this half term is Peace (Spring 1)

 A Message from the Headteacher

-Welcome to St Peter & St Paul Carbrooke Church of England Primary Academy.
+Welcome to St Peter & St Paul Carbrooke Church of England Primary Academy and Nursery.

 As your Headteacher it pleases me greatly to be in post and working with some fantastic children, staff and governors.
 I look forward to meeting you and working with you also, as we head towards our very exciting future together.
 The personal approach we embrace is about valuing all of God’s children, individually, and how we work together harmoniously for the greater good of all.